hikuley/absence-calculator/README.md

 ### Deleting Absence Periods

 1. In the absence periods list, click the "Delete" button next to the period you want to remove
-2. The period will be removed from both the UI and the CSV file
+2. The period will be removed from both the UI and the PostgreSQL database
+3. Changes are immediately persisted to ensure data consistency

 ## API Endpoints